-1. Initial Meeting with Candidate Spring / Summer Schedule a meeting with the candidate to discuss upcoming review as well as to answer any questions, and inform candidate of the entire process.
+1. In itial Meeting with Candidate

+Spring/Summer Schedule a meeting with the candidate to discuss upcoming review as well as to answer any questions, and inform candidate of the entire process.
 In promotion cases, Department Chair should meet with the candidate at least 1 year before proposing the promotion to assess readiness Inform candidate of APM 210-1, 220-80 ,160 and if applicable, APM 133 If applicable, remind candidate to suggest names for extramural reviewers If applicable, notify candidate that they may provide in writing (to be included in the file) names of persons who may not provide objective evaluations Review text of solicitation letter (if applicable) Discuss materials to be sent to extramural reviewers (if applicable) Encourage candidate to include a self-statement in the file that contextualizes, rather than merely enumerates, the items in the file.
 The self-statement should address research/creative activity, teaching and service.
-If the self-statements must be included in the file.
-Give any other supplemental instruction in accordance with Dean's Office or Departmental procedures Before the Department Meeting Month of September/October Extramural letters are solicited.
+If the self-statement sent to the extramural reviewers differs from the self-statement reviewed by the department, both self-statements must be included in the file.
+Give any other supplemental instruction in accordance with Dean's Office or Departmental procedures

+2. B efore the Department Meeting

+Month of Sep/Oct Extramural letters are solicited.
 Candidate prepares the file (ensure file cut-off dates specified in the CALL are adhered to) Collect other documents to be included in the file and assure cut-off dates are adhered to, e.g. extramural letters Chair must ensure that file is complete and has been audited for accuracy.
+Any corrections to the file must occur BEFORE faculty review

-Any corrections to the file must occur BEFORE faculty review Advise candidate to complete file and notify the candidate of the department meeting date.
+to the file must occur BEFORE faculty review

+Advise candidate to complete file and notify the candidate of the department meeting date.
 Candidate completes top portion of procedural safeguard certifying accuracy of information.
 Ensure that any documents in a foreign language include a translation in the file Give candidate redacted extramural letters and the opportunity to include a written statement in response to or commenting on these or other material in the file.
-The statement must be received 5 days prior to the department meeting Upon receipt of candidate's statement, notify faculty that the file is ready for review Assure that absentee ballots are received prior to departmental meeting Remind departmental faculty that those who write letters of evaluation will be disqualified from service on the candidate's Ad Hoc committee
+The statement must be received 5 days prior to the department meeting Upon receipt of candidate's statement, notify faculty that the file is ready for review Assure departmental faculty have reviewed the file before the department meeting Assure that absentee ballots are received prior to departmental meeting Assure that absentee barlots are received prior to departmental meeting Remind departmental faculty that those who write letters of evaluation will be disqualified from service on the candidate's Ad Hoc committee